chiseanchang0727/Projects/Data_Analysis_project.md

 - An explanation is that system A contributes to character ability the most, users may got better feedback when playing dungeons.

-## Check the dugeon performance with system A strengthen

-- Whether the strengthen in system A result in difference performance in dungeon feedback?
+- So, whether the strengthen in system A result in difference performance in dungeon feedback?
     - the metric for dungeion feedback: average dungeon time spent